omussell/grim/hugo/content/design/index.md

 ### Ad-Hoc Change Tools
 rsync. zfs send/receive.

 Ad-hoc changes should never need to happen, but realistically, they are sometimes required.
 In order to facilitate ad-hoc changes, the administrators should have the ability to connect to the servers to perform changes.
-This should be done following the same SSH infrastructure as that used by the other applications, with the exception that the administrators would need to initially connect to a bastion host first.
+This should be done using the same SSH infrastructure as that used by the other applications, with the exception that the administrators would need to initially connect to a bastion host first.
 This includes SSH key rotation, validation of host keys using SSHFP records and having dedicated user accounts on each of the servers.

 DNS
 ---
 DNS is required to provide hostname to IP mapping.
 Querying the DNS for the IP address is a mechanism employed by almost all applications, therefore it is imperative that it is secured correctly.
-There are a few different options, namely, DNSSEC, DNSCrypt and DNSCurve.

 In addition, a high emphasis on DNS security is required given that other security protocols are dependant upon it.
 For example, when a client connects to a server using SSH and the public key of the server is not known to the client, a fingerprint of the key is presented to the user for verification.
 This fingerprint can be stored in the DNS using SSHFP records so that the fingerprint can be verified out-of-band.
 TLS, which is commonly used for securing websites, can also use the DNS by storing certificates using TLSA records with DANE.

 This also means that whatever method that is used to secure DNS must be verified to be secure since the DNS is considered authoritative for the security of the domain.
 So in DNSSEC, the security of the domain is only as secure as the KSK, so it should be stored in a HSM.

 ### DNSSEC
 DNSSEC creates a secure domain name system by adding cryptographic signatures to existing DNS records.
 These digital signatures are stored in DNS name servers alongside other record types like AAAA, MX etc. By checking the associated signature, you can verify that a DNS record comes from its authoritative name server and hasn't been altered.
 DNSSEC uses public key cryptography to sign and authenticate DNS resource record sets (RRsets).
 When requesting a DNS record, you can verify it comes from its authoritative name server and wasn't altered en-route by verifying its signature.